BlafKing/sd-civitai-browser-plus/README.md

 <h3>v1.14.7</h3>

+* New setting: Hide early access models (EA models are only downloadable by supporters)
+* New setting: Personal CivitAI API key (Text field to insert personal API key)
+  - Useful for CivitAI supporters, you can use your own API Key to allow downloading Early Access models
+* Bug fix: Early Access models are now hidden by default (can only be downloaded by supporters).
-* Bug fix: Extension didn't work with `no gradio queue` flag.
+* Bug fix: Extension now works with `no gradio queue` flag.
-* Bug fix: Auto disable Aria2 on MacOS.
+* Bug fix: Auto disable Aria2 on MacOS due to incompatibility.
-* Bug fix: Extension didn't work properly on SD.Next.
+* Bug fix: Now properly works on SD.Next again.
-* Bug fix: Download progression and cancelling was broken on non Aria2 download method.
+* Bug fix: Download progression and cancelling is no longer broken on old download method.
-* Bug fix: Downloading models didn't work when logging in was required.
+* Bug fix: Extension now correctly downloads models where it is required to be logged in.
-* Bug fix: Extension used to install dependencies when they were already installed.
+* Bug fix: Extension no longer attempts to install already installed requirements.

 ---
 <h3>v1.14.6</h3>